-In June 1908, Jean opens a studio at the Armand Gauthier in the 18th district of Paris.
-In 1911 he starts a company that specializes in making and selling of postcards.
-The postcard is experiencing a golden period between 1900 and 1920.
-The cards are not only used for sending but are also popular collector’s items.
-Technological advances in printing technology mean that cards with photos can be printed on a very large scale.
+In 1911 he started Les Éditions photographiques Jean Agélou et Compagnie that was specialised in the printing and selling of postcards[1-p.41].
+The postcard experienced a golden period between 1900 and 1920.
+The cards were not only used for sending but were also popular collector’s items.
+Technological advances in printing technology meant that cards with photos could be printed on a very large scale.

-Jean publishes his photos under different initials such as AJ or JA.
+Jean published his photos using different initials such as AJ or JA.
 Some photos have other initials referring to publishers, such as STL which refers to Éditions S.T.L.
 Sometimes the photos have no captions at all and can only be attributed with some certainty to the photographer because of the interior features and attributes in the studio that recur repeatedly in photos.

-In the photos that appear in L’Étude Académique, the models are usually completely nude and assume classic poses.
+In the photos that were published in L’Étude Académique, the models are usually completely naked in classic poses.
 Some of these models also appear in the photographs published by Jean Agélou himself.
-In the photos from his own series, the models often pose half naked in lingerie.
+In these series, the models often pose half naked in lingerie.
 The photos are more subtle and sensual and are today classified as boudoir photography.
 Agélou’s photographs are of a high technical and artistic quality.
 The decorations and romantic backgrounds create an intimate atmosphere.
 The models look relaxed and seem at ease with the photographer.
 They are recruited in the theaters and nightclubs of Paris.
 The name is known for only a few models.
 His most famous model is Miss Fernande.

-- Jean Agélou, de l’académisme à la photographie de charme, C. Bourdon, 2006
+- Bourdon, Christian.
+Jean Agélou, de l’académisme à la photographie de charme, 2006